Profession: Human Rights Lawyer

 Main reason for seeking 1-2-1: PTSD

-About you and Mel: how you discovered Mel, and why you decided to invest in a 1-2-1.
+How did you discover Mel, and why you did you decide to invest in a 1-2-1?

 I first met Mel at a restorative workshop she was holding called “find your breath”.
 I was finding life increasingly unbearable and I had resolved to throw myself at every kind of “healing”, however weird and wacky, as a last resort.
 My emotions were so unmanageable and pain so overwhelming, that I had given up on life.
 I thought I would have one last ditch attempt at finding an “answer” so that when I finally took my own life on my 30th birthday, it would be safe in the knowledge that I had tried everything and no, it wasn’t going to get any better.
 This was my “grand plan” to alleviate my guilt that I wasn’t trying hard enough, that I was being pathetic.
 I wonder if Mel had known this on the day I walked into her class, what she would have said.